NASA-AMMOS/MMGIS/docs/pages/markdowns/JavaScript_API.md

 window.mmgisAPI.clearVectorLayer('Waypoints')
 ```

-### updateVectorLayer(layerName, inputData, keepN)
+### updateVectorLayer(layerName, inputData)

-This function updates an existing vector layer with a specified name, valid GeoJSON data and keeps the last N number of features after adding the new data
+This function updates an existing vector layer with a specified name and valid GeoJSON data

 #### Function parameters